danipetra/Pint-Toss/README.txt.txt

 TODO:
-Programming:
-Mandatory
-add pc input actions and controls
+Pc input actions and controls
-Perfect throw, +1 score (da regolare sulla base dello slider)

 Bonuses:
-Respawn player and enemy after each throw, assigning a new position based on a rotation around the bucket.
+Camera rotate during the scene, depending on the button highlighted by the cursor Respawn player and enemy after each throw, assigning a new position based on a rotation around the bucket.
 You have to keep opponents at a minimum distance (ALREADY DEVELOPED, fix it)
+Perfect throw, +1 score (da regolare sulla base dello slider) Pause menu

 Scene Management and graphics:
-Reskin pint

 TOIMPORT:

--SaveSystem, coins based on score
--GameOverScene

 IN PROGRESS:
-Create Main menu and GameOver
+_Build and test on mobile devices
+_Player Throwing: For the first throw and sometimes during the game the inputManager takes the wrong start position (left-base angle of the screen
+Save system, each round the player gets the score converted by coins and a bonus if he wins.
+Reskin pint

 KNOWN ISSUES:
 _Slider: can go down if the player swipes down, modify it only if there's an increment in the swipe's Ys